Back to main site

 • Are intermediaries liable for third-party content?

-In Africa, fake news laws have been challenged in the courts both domestically and at the regional level.
+In Africa, false news laws have been challenged in the courts both domestically and at the regional level.
 In the case of Chipenzi v The People (2014), the High Court of Zambia found that a provision of Zambia’s Penal Code that prohibited the publication of false information likely to cause public fear violated the Constitution as it did not amount to a reasonable justification for limiting the freedom of expression.

 “[E]xcessive burden upon the applicants in particular and all those who would exercise their right of free speech and violates the enshrined rights to freedom of speech and expression under Article 9 of the African Charter, Article 19 of the ICCPR and Article 19 of UDHR”.

 The EACJ held that although the sections were set out in law, the contents of these sections were vague, unclear, and imprecise.
 It noted that the use of the word “undermine” in the impugned provision, which formed the basis of the offence, was too vague to provide assurance to a journalist or other person who sought to regulate their conduct within the law.
-The EACJ further noted that the words “impede”, “hate speech”, “unwanted invasion”, “infringe lawful commercial interests”, “hinder or cause substantial harm”, “significantly undermines” and “damage the information holder’s position” are too broad or vague.
+The EACJ further noted that the words “impede”, “hate speech”, “unwanted invasion”, “infringe lawful commercial interests”, “hinder or cause substantial harm”, “significantly undermines” and “damage the information holder’s position” were too broad or vague.

 These landmark judgments provide guidance on the appropriate balance between legislating disinformation and protecting freedom of expression, and it is hoped they will have a far-reaching impact on other jurisdictions across the African region in ensuring that any responses to disinformation are based on international freedom of expression standards.